impress-org/give-simple-social-shout/readme.txt

 = I want to add X social platform; will you add it? =

 These three platforms each support a link-based sharing that does not require javascript or authentication -- this is why they were chosen and why this add-on is called "simple".
 But if you want to add additional platforms and know how to implement them correctly, see the above FAQ on how you can template the output yourself.

+= Where can I submit Support Questions? =

+If you have purchased any of our Premium Add-ons, we can provide with your [Priority Support here](https://givewp.com/support?utm_source=wordpress.org&utm_medium=referral&utm_campaign=Free_Addons&utm_content=SSS4GiveWP).

+If you are a free GiveWP user and have a general question about GiveWP, [submit a ticket here](https://go.givewp.com/download).

+Otherwise, if your question is specific to "Simple Social Shout for GiveWP," we're happy to answer your questions [here](https://wordpress.org/support/plugin/simple-social-shout-for-givewp/).

 == Screenshots ==